Diagnosis of eye diseases. Treatment of inflammatory eye diseases

 1 650 ₽

-Daily tonometry with iCare expert tonometer (1 day)
+Daily tonometry using an iCare expert tonometer (1 day)

 Ophthalmotonometry (IOP according to Maklakov), 2 eyes